CardinisCode/jobhuntmanager/jhmanager/technical_readme_files/services.md

 -   Calls on the function (above) 'add_new_application_to_application_history()' to insert the details for the job application into the 'job_applications' SQL table as a new entry.

-Finally:
+Redirects the user:
+-   To the template: 'view_application.html'
-    The User is redirected via the route: '/applications/<int:application_id>'.
+-   Via the route: '/applications/<int:application_id>'.

 #### view_application_details.py
 This includes the functionality behind: